-He was a skilful archer and the pride of his father
+He was a skillful archer and the pride of his father

 arrows just left him by the dozen in all directions